 Fair Value of Pledges Receivable - Unconditional promises to give that are not due on a current basis are measured at fair value.
-Management has elected to measure fair value using the present value valuation technique and has assumed a discount rate of 1.96%.
+Management has elected to measure fair value using the present value valuation technique and has assumed a discount rate of 2.17% in 2017-18 and 1.96% in 2016-17.
 See Notes 2 and 6.